Surveily/Hydra/README.md

 Surveily.Hydra.Tools 1.0.0
 Copyright © Surveily sp. z o.o.

-  cp         CAREFUL!
+  cp         Copies data between Azure Storage Accounts.
+WARNING!
 If you specify multiple sources or targets, you will use Hydra Jump Sharding.
-Otherwise simple copy.
+Very useful for re-sharding data.

-  rm         Remove all objects from target storage accounts
+  rm         Remove all objects from target storage accounts.

   help       Display more information on a specific command.